- Nine generic drug manufacturers filed ANDAs with the FDA.

 - Mintz sued the manufacturers in the Southern District of New York.

 - In two separate decisions, SDNY upheld the validity of all claims in both patents.

-Eight generic drug manufacturers filed Abbreviated New Drug Applications (ANDA) with the US Food & Drug Administration (FDA) claiming that two of our clients’ patents are invalid and therefore not enforceable.
+Nine generic drug manufacturers filed Abbreviated New Drug Applications (ANDA) with the US Food & Drug Administration (FDA) claiming that two of our clients’ patents are invalid and therefore not enforceable.
 If approved the ANDAs would threaten the exclusive rights of our clients to use the innovations protected by the patents on which the cholesterol drug Livalo® depends.
-At the request of our clients we sued the eight generic manufacturers in a series of cases filed in late 2014 and early 2015 in the Southern District of New York.
+At the request of our clients we sued the generic manufacturers in a series of cases filed in late 2014 and early 2015 in the Southern District of New York.